Goryeo: Goryeo–Khitan War

 Following the "Manbu Bridge Incident" of 942, Goryeo prepared itself for a conflict with the Khitan Empire: Jeongjong established a military reserve force of 300,000 soldiers called the "Resplendent Army" in 947, and Gwangjong built fortresses north of the Chongchon River, expanding toward the Yalu River.
+However an attempt to control the Yalu River basin in 984 failed due to conflict with the Jurchens.
 The Khitans considered Goryeo a potential threat and, with tensions rising, invaded in 993.
-The Koreans were defeated in their first encounter with the Khitans, but successfully defended against them at the Chongchon River.
-Negotiations began between the Goryeo commander, Seo Hui, and the Liao commander, Xiao Sunning.
-In conclusion, Goryeo entered a nominal tributary relationship with Liao, severing relations with Song, and Liao conceded the land east of the Yalu River to Goryeo.
+The Jurchens warned Goryeo of the invasion twice.
+At first Goryeo did not believe the information but came around upon the second warning and took up a defensive strategy.
+The Koreans were defeated in their first encounter with the Khitans, but successfully halted their advance at Anyung-jin (in modern Anju, South Pyongan Province) at the Chongchon River.
+Negotiations began between the Goryeo commander, Sŏ Hŭi, and the Liao commander, Xiao Sunning.
+In conclusion, Goryeo entered a nominal tributary relationship with Liao, severing relations with Song, and Liao recognized Goryeo sovereignty to the land east of the Yalu River.
+Goryeo was left free to deal with the Jurchens south of the Yalu and in 994–996, Sŏ Hŭi led an army into the area and built forts.
 Afterward, Goryeo established the "Six Garrison Settlements East of the River" in its new territory.
 In 994, Goryeo proposed to Song a joint military attack on Liao, but was declined; previously, in 985, when Song had proposed a joint military attack on Liao, Goryeo had declined.
 For a time, Goryeo and Liao enjoyed an amicable relationship.
 In 996, Seongjong married a Liao princess.